ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 {: #fs-byok-terraform}
 {: terraform}

 To create a file share, use the `ibm_is_share` resource.
-The following example creates a share with 800 GiB capacity and the `dp2` performance profile.
+The following example creates a zonal file share with 800 GiB capacity and the `dp2` performance profile.
 The file share is encrypted by using a key that is identified by its CRN.
 The example also specifies a new mount target with a virtual network interface.

 ```terraform
 resource "ibm_is_share" "share4" {